 Components that work well on their own don't always work well when integrated with each other.
-That's why integration testing is so necessary in your testing project.
+That's why integration testing is essential in your testing project.

 In this article, I'll show you: